ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ~~~

-The LocalEndpoint MUST be specified if the Preconnection is used to Listen()
+The Local Endpoint MUST be specified if the Preconnection is used to Listen()
 for incoming connections, but is OPTIONAL if it is used to Initiate()
 connections.
-The RemoteEndpoint MUST be specified in the Preconnection is used
+The Remote Endpoint MUST be specified in the Preconnection is used
 to Initiate() connections, but is OPTIONAL if it is used to Listen() for
 incoming connections.